adamchlus/wavelet_playground/README.md

 # Wavelet playground

-Ipython notebook for exploring relationships between spectra and biochemical traits with wavelets.
+Jupyter notebook for exploring relationships between spectra and biochemical traits with wavelets.